Share this post on:

 For example, if you are talkative at home, you are also talkative at work.
 And if you were talkative as a child, you are still talkative as an adult.

-Personality Temperaments are biological Traits partly inherited through your genes and partially determined by your brainstem, which doesn’t change throughout your life.
+Personality Temperaments are biological Traits that are partly inherited through your genes and partially determined by your brainstem.
+They don’t change throughout your life.

-These are “Natural Traits” regarded as innate or inborn and not learned.
+These “Natural Traits” are regarded as innate or inborn and not learned.
 Your Personality Temperament is formed as an infant and never changes.
 It is also hard to modify, manipulate, or change because it is genetic.
 In some way or another, your inherited behavioral tendency will always be there.

 A Personality Type identifies a specific collection of Traits, both learned and natural, comprising a broad, general classification.
 Personality Types involve qualitative differences between people, whereas Personality Traits are the quantitative differences between people.

-The most crucial difference between Trait Theory and Type Theory is that Type Theory views people’s characteristics as discrete categories.
-In contrast, Trait Theory views these characteristics as a continuum.
+The most crucial difference between Trait Theory and Type Theory is that Type Theory views people’s characteristics as discrete categories, while Trait Theory views these characteristics as a continuum.

 For example, where a Type Theorist would claim that introverts and extraverts are two types of people, a Trait Theorist claims extraversion is a gradient and individuals can fall somewhere in the middle.